Dione-Software/double-ratchet-2/README.md

 Implementation of the double ratchet system/encryption as specified by [Signal][1].

 The implementation follows the cryptographic recommendations provided by [Signal][2].
-The AEAD Algorithm uses a constant Nonce.
-This might be changed in the future.

 ## Example Usage: